Kernpiler: Compiler Optimization for Quantum Hamiltonian Simulation with Partial Trotterization: Related Works

 \section{Related Works}

 Trotterization error has been extensively studied, resulting in various strategies aimed at mitigating and managing these errors.
 Gui et al. \cite{gui2021termgroupingtravellingsalesperson} demonstrated that grouping neighboring terms in the Trotter step ordering can reduce errors by effectively clustering commuting operations.
+Additionally, a recent survey shows early work for rewriting certain partitions of the Hamiltonian to save on error per Trotter step \cite{Mart_nez_Mart_nez_2023}.
+However, these partitions are not general to all Hamiltonians of interest, and are also restricted to unitaries with special properties, making adaptability to input very difficult.

-Additionally, theoretical advancements, including higher-order Trotter decompositions \cite{Campbell_2019}, systematically eliminate specific-order errors through symmetric expansions.
+Theoretical advancements, including higher-order Trotter decompositions \cite{Campbell_2019}, systematically eliminate specific-order errors through symmetric expansions.
 Our method can provide better performance due to the partial Trotter decomposition.
-By rewriting the non-commuting terms exactly, the error bound is reduced, which complements the optimizations and techniques described above.
+By rewriting the non-commuting terms with minimal error, the error bound is reduced, which complements the optimizations and techniques described above in practice.